-Pronouncement Nature of change IASB effective date IAS 1 Financial statement presentation' regarding other comprehensive income Requires entities to group items presented in other comprehensive income (OCI) on the basis of whether they are potentially reclassifiable to profit or loss subsequently (reclassification adjustments) IAS 32, 'Financial instruments' Presentation', on offsetting financial assets and financial liabilities Updates the application guidance in IAS 32, Financial instruments Presentation', to clarify some of the requirements for offsetting financial assets and financial liabilities on the balance sheet IFRS 7, Financial instruments Disclousures' on offsetting financial assets and financial liabilities Enhances current offsetting disclosures.
-These new disclosures are intended to facilitate companson between those entities that prepare IFRS financial statements and those that prepare US GAAP financial statements.
-IFRS 9 Financial Instruments1 Replaces those parts of IAS 39 Financial Instruments Recognition and Measurement relating to the classification, measurement and derecognition of financial assets and liabilities.
-Requires financial assets to be classified into two measurement categories, fair value and amortised cost, on the basis of the objectives of the entity's business model for managing its financial assets and the contractual cash flow characteristics of the instrument.
-The available-for-sale financial asset and held-to-matunity investment categories in existing IAS 39 will be eliminated.
-The requirements for financial liabilities and derecognition are broadly unchanged from IAS 39.
-IFRS 12 Disclosure of Interests in Other Entities Requires an entity to disclose information that enables users of financial statements to evaluate the nature of, and risks associated with, its interests in other entities and the effects of those interests on its financial position, financial performance and cash flows IFRS 13 Fair Value Measurement The standard defines fair value, sets out a framework for measuring fair value and requires disclosures about fair value measurements.
-It applies to IFRSs that require or permit fair value measurements or disclosures about fair value measurements.
+IASB effective date Pronouncement Nature of change IFRS 9 Financial Instruments1 Replaces those parts of IAS 39 Financial Instruments Recognition Annual periods beginning on or after 1 and Measurement relating to the classification, measurement and January 2015 derecognition of financial assets and liabilities.
+Requires financial assets to be classified into two measurement categories, fair value and amortised cost on the basis of the objectives of the entity's business model for managing its financial assets and the contractual cash flow characteristics of the instrument.
+The available-for-sale financial asset and held-to-maturity investment categories in existing IAS 39 will be eliminated.
+The requirements for financial liabilities and derecognition are broadly unchanged from IAS 39 IFRS 12 Disclosure of Interests in Other Entities Requires an entity to disclose information that enables users of Annual periods beginning on or after 1 financial statements to evaluate the nature of, and risks associated.
+January 2013 with its interests in other entities and the effects of those interests. on its financial position, financial performance and cash flows The standard defines fair value, sets out a framework for Annual periods beginning on or after 1 measuring fair value and requires disclosures about fair value January 2013 IFRS 13 Fair Value Measurement measurements.
+It applies to IFRSs that require or permit fair value measurements or disclosures about fair value measurements